Continuing Education Catalog

 Instructor: CanCode Communities

-Price: $2,050 (Tuition assistance through Workforce Readiness Academies Program [WRAP] may be available for eligible individuals.
-See the WRAP webpage for details.)
+Tuition assistance through Workforce Readiness Academies Program (WRAP) may be available for eligible individuals.
+See our web page about grant-funded training for details.

 MANAGEMENT SKILLS